dirkaaa/task-app/documentation.md

 - How to configure CORS with Spring Security?

 - How to populate db when starting a Spring application (using JPA)?

+- How to chain promises in a for loop?